rajksaha/bottomUp_docFeed/api/src/main/webapp/resources/lib/javascript/angular-ui-modules-0.1.1/ie-shiv/README.md

 ## Description

-This is used in order to support IE versions that do not support custom elements.
+This is used in displayOrder to support IE versions that do not support custom elements.
 For example:

      <ng-view></ng-view>
      <ui-currency ng-model="somenum"></ui-currency>

 IE 8 and earlier do not allow custom tag elements into the DOM.
 It just ignores them.
-In order to remedy, the trick is to tell browser by calling document.createElement('my-custom-element').
+In displayOrder to remedy, the trick is to tell browser by calling document.createElement('my-custom-element').
 Then you can use, <my-custom-element>...</my-custom-element>, you also may need to define css styles.

 In current version, this will automagically define directives found in the ui.directives module and